AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/annotations/index.md

 ## Retrieve multiple annotations

-See [Annotation parameters](parameters.md) for a list of query strings that you can attach to this API call.
+Retrieve a list of annotations that the user can access.

 `GET https://analytics.adobe.io/api/{GLOBALCOMPANYID}/annotations`